| || |

 - safeTALK: 3 hours of training.
 Max number of participants: 25-30 per session.
 For individuals 15 years and older.
-This is an introductory training on "talking about suicide".
+This is an introductory warning on "talking about suicide".
 This will help community members recognize warning signs of suicide and feel comfortable in asking questions surrounding suicide.

-- ASIST (Applied Suicide Intervention Skills Training): 16 hours of training, two 8-hour days.
+- ASIST (Applied Suicide Intervention Skills Training): 16 hours of training, two 8-hour day trainings.
 Max number of participants: 20-25 per session.
 For individuals 16 years and older.
 This is an in-depth training on suicide and unpacks our stigma towards suicide.
-This training is geared towards community members, professionals, parents and anyone who would like more training on how to identify suicide warning signs, how to intervene and ensure someone's safety.
+This training is geared towards community members, professionals, parents and anyone who would like more training on how to identify suicide warning signs, how to intervene and how to ensure someone's safety.
 PAL (Pathway to Assisting Life) is the intervention taught in ASIST and it is geared towards reducing the need to feel that only the police or crisis can help someone who may be having suicidal thoughts.

 - Mental Health First Aid (MHFA) - Youth or Adult Version: 8 hours training (can be broken up into two 4-hour days).
 Max number of participants: 20-25 per session.
 This is an in-depth look at the four major diagnosis: Depression, Anxiety, Psychosis and Substance Abuse.
 There is a section of the training focused on crisis intervention.
 Participants learn how to identify risk and intervene appropriately.

-- Suicide prevention trainings tailored for local schools: Solano County Office of Education staff provide suicide prevention training for school personnel, parents/caretakers and students.
+- Suicide prevention trainings tailored for local schools: Solano County Office of Education staff provide suicide prevention trainings for school personnel, parents/caretakers and students.
 These trainings are funded by both MHSA PEI as well as the Mental Health Student Services Act (MHSSA) grant.